This article provides several iOS push troubleshooting scenarios for the Swift SDK.

 UserNotificationsframework, Braze will not handle push notifications when the application state is

 UIApplicationStateActive.
-You should ensure that your app does not delay calls to Braze’s push handling methods; otherwise, the iOS SDK may treat push notifications as silent foreground push events and not handing them.
+Ensure that your app does not delay calls to Braze’s push handling methods; otherwise, the Swift SDK may treat push notifications as silent foreground push events and not handle them.

 Web links from push clicks not opening

 Links in push notifications need to be ATS compliant to be opened in web views.
 Ensure that your web links use HTTPS.
 Refer to our ATS compliance article for more information.